-No political contributions are to be made using the Company funds or assets to any political party, political campaign, political candidate or public official in the United States or any foreign country, unless the contribution is lawful and expressly authorized.
-In addition, you may not make a political contribution on behalf of the Company, or with the appearance that such contribution is being made on behalf of the Company, unless expressly authorized.
+No political contributions are to be made using the Company's funds or assets to any political party, political campaign, political candidate, or public official in the United States or any foreign country, unless the contribution is lawful and expressly authorized.
+In addition, Company Personnel may not make a political contribution on behalf of the Company, or with the appearance that such contribution is being made on behalf of the Company, unless expressly authorized.
 A "contribution" is any direct or indirect payment, distribution, loan, advance, deposit, or gift of money, services, or anything of value in connection with an election or to an organization or group formed to support or defend a referendum or ballot issue.

-Employees must obtain approval to hire outside counsel or a public affairs firm to contact government officials regarding legislation, regulatory policy, or rule making.
+Company Personnel must obtain approval of the General Counsel to hire outside counsel or a public affairs firm to contact government officials regarding legislation, regulatory policy, or rule making.
 This includes grassroots lobbying contacts.